 Instructions

-While the chicken is frying, add the butter to a skillet over medium heat.
+- While the chicken cooks, melt the butter in a separate skillet over medium heat.

 Variations

-- Try baking or air frying instead of cooking the chicken in oil.
-Coat the chicken with the wet batter and bake or air fry at 400°F until cooked through and golden brown.
+- Skip the deep fryer.
+Coat the chicken with beaten egg and dip into panko breadcrumbs.
+Then, bake or air fry at 400°F until cooked through and golden brown.

 Storage